 Another factor to consider when selecting a patient-level PRO measure is measurement precision.
-Measurement precision refers to the level of variation in multiple measurements of the same factor; measures with greater precision vary less across assessment time points.
-PROs with greater measurement precision also demonstrate greater sensitivity to change.309 Given that most PROs were originally developed as research tools, they may lack the level of precision necessary for assessing individuals on these types of outcomes.310 Although performance measures will aggregate to practice, provider or organization levels, adequate measurement precision at the patient level is still needed.
+Measurement precision refers to the level of variation in multiple measurements of the same factor, such that measures with greater precision have less variation across measurement time points.
+PROs with greater measurement precision also demonstrate greater sensitivity to change.288 Given that most PROs were originally developed as research outcome measures, they may lack the level of precision necessary for assessment of individuals.289 Although performance measures will aggregate to provider or organization, adequate measurement precision at the patient-level is still needed.

-When considering measurement precision in selecting PROs, measures based on IRT tend to have greater precision than measures based on classical test theory.
-Specifically, computerized adaptive tests (CATs) offer greater precision than static short-forms derived from item banks; however, short forms are an acceptable alternative when CAT approaches are infeasible.
-Although CATs include a greater number of items in an item bank, they allow tailored measurement, resulting in shorter instruments and better precision.
-Consequently, using PROs derived from IRT techniques is recommended to achieve the greatest measurement precision.
+When considering measurement precision in the selection of PROs, measures based on IRT tend to have greater precision than measures based on classical test theory.289 Specifically, computerized adaptive tests (CATs) offer greater precision than static short-forms derived from item banks; however, short forms are acceptable alternative when CAT is not feasible.^{290,291} Although CATs include a greater number of items in an item bank, they allow tailored measurement, resulting in shorter instrument length and improved precision.
+Consequently, the use of PROs derived from IRT methodology is recommended in order to achieve the greatest measurement precision.

-Sensitivity to Change or Responsiveness
+Sensitivity to Change/Responsiveness

-Sensitivity to change (also denoted responsiveness) constitutes another important factor to consider when selecting a PRO measure because the ability to detect a small, but important change is necessary when monitoring patients and implementing clinical interventions.30 Sensitivity to change is a type of validity characterized by within-subject changes over time following an intervention.^{313,314}

-Responsiveness is conceptualized in many ways, which leads to different findings and interpretations.
-Definitions of sensitivity to change range from the ability to detect any kind of change, regardless of meaningfulness (e.g., a statistically significant change post-treatment), to the ability to detect a clinically important change.
-To be clinically useful, PROs must demonstrate sensitivity to change both when individuals improve and when they deteriorate.
-314
+Sensitivity to change constitutes another important factor to consider when selecting a PRO measure because the ability to detect a small, but important change is necessary when monitoring patients and implementing clinical interventions.30 Sensitivity to change is a component of construct validity characterized by within subject changes over time on the PRO following an intervention.^{292,293} There is great variation in how responsiveness is conceptualized, resulting in different findings and interpretations.294 Definitions of sensitivity to change range from the ability to detect any kind of change, regardless of meaningfulness (e.g., a statistically significant change post-treatment), to the ability to detect a clinically important change.
+In order to be clinically useful, PROs must demonstrate sensitivity to change when individuals improve as well as when they deteriorate.293

-Methods for assessing responsiveness vary markedly as well.
-These methods differ primarily in terms of whether they are intended to demonstrate statistically significant changes to quantify the magnitude of change.
-The lack of equivalence across methods for detecting change can be problematic for interpretation, given that the different methods for detecting responsiveness produce different classifications of who is improved or not.
-However, relying solely on statistical tests of responsiveness is not recommended, given that such findings may not accurately reflect what is meaningful to patients or clinician.
+Just as great variation exists in how responsiveness is defined, there is also great variation in the methods for assessing responsiveness.
+These methods primarily differ in terms of whether they are intended to demonstrate statistically significant changes versus quantify the magnitude of change.294 The lack of equivalence across methods for detecting change can be problematic for interpretation, given that the different methods for detecting responsiveness produce different classifications of who is improved or not.295 However, solely relying on statistical tests of responsiveness is not recommended, given that it may not accurately reflect what is meaningful to patient or clinician.296